-In winter: Extreme cold often equals ice, which can really be tough on your blades, especially on those days when your car has been sitting out in the snow or freezing rain all day.
+Extreme cold often equals ice, which can really be tough on your blades, especially on those days when your car has been sitting out in snow or freezing rain all day.
 If you don't take the time to scrape your windshield before letting your wipers do the work, the ice can take chunks out of the rubber, which will leave streaks when clearing your field of vision.
-You wouldn't be the only one to have had a blade long enough that the rubber part has actually separated from the frame and flaps in the wind like laundry on the line.

 Use proper maintenance

-The recommendation for changing blades may be every six months, but there are things you can do to get as much as a year or more of life out of your blade.
+The recommendation for changing blades may be every six months, but there are things you can do to get as much as a year or more out of them.

 - If possible, park in the shade or under cover.
-If your car is garage kept, it's likely you'll get more than six months out of your blades.
+If your car is kept in a garage, it's likely you'll get more than six months out of your blades.